saieswarungarala/IOT-WiFi/3.connect_secure_network/READ ME_CONNECTION_SECURE.md

-# LED Blinking
+#  Connect ESP 32 to an open Wi-Fi network
 # Description
-The main aim of this experiment is getting some knowledge about how to handle ESP 32 and how to code it with arduino IDE.
-Here we blink two LED's continuously with dealy between on & off of LED is 500 milliseconds.These LEDS are connected to the GPIO(General Purpose Input Output)pins 26 and 27.
+To connect the ESP32 to a specific Wi-Fi network, we should know its SSID and password.
+Additionally, that network must be within the ESP32 Wi-Fi range.
+After scanning the list of Wi-Fi networks we need to connect ESP 32 to one of the specific network.
+We have mainly two types of network connections are available these are open network and encrypted secure network.
+We can classify the type of network by using <b>WiFi.encryptionType (wifiAccesspoint)</b>.Where wifiAccesspoint is the name of the respective Wi-Fi network it will return the byte of data from that we can conclude which type of network.

 ## Installation
-  1.Arduino IDE
-  step 1:
+ <h4 style="color:black;font-size:40px;"> <b> I.Arduino IDE</b>  </h4>
+  <i>step 1:</i>
   Visit https://www.arduino.cc/en/Main/Software  to download the latest Arduino IDE version for your computer’s operating system.
 There are versions for Windows, Mac, and Linux systems.
-  step 2: Save the .exe file to your hard drive.
+  <i>step 2:</i> Save the .exe file to your hard drive.
-  step 3:Open the .exe file & run the file and complete the Installation.
+  <i>step 3:</i>Open the .exe file & run the file and complete the Installation.

-  2.Installing the ESP32 Board in Arduino IDE
+  <b><h4 style="color:black;font-size:40px;">II.Installing the ESP32 Board in Arduino IDE  </b>  </h4>
-   step 1: Connect ESP 32 board to the computer through USB cable
+   <i>step 1:</i> Connect ESP 32 board to the computer through USB cable
-   step 2: open the Arduino
+   <i>step 2:</i> open the Arduino
-   step 3: 	Go to the file >  Preferences and then paste the below link at the Additional Boards Manager URL field https://dl.espressif.com/dl/package_esp32_index.json
+   <i>step 3:</i> 	Go to the file >  Preferences and then paste the below link at the Additional Boards Manager URL field
+   https://dl.espressif.com/dl/package_esp32_index.json
-   step 4:	Go to the Tools  >  boards  >  Board manager and then install the ESP 32
+   <i>step 4:</i>	Go to the Tools  >  boards  >  Board manager and then install the ESP 32